Madera County, California: Employment

+Agriculture

+Agriculture is a major sector of Madera County’s economy.
+In 2022, the county’s gross crop value was reported at $1.9 billion.
+The leading commodities were almonds, grapes, and pistachios.
+Cattle ranching and pollination services also ranked among the county’s top five agricultural sectors.

+Madera County ranked first in California for fig production, and fourth statewide in almonds, pistachios, and grapes (primarily raisin varieties).

-In the 1990s Mixtec farmworkers were a large presence in the southern part of the state, and were beginning to filter northwards here along with other Mexican indigenous agricultural laborers to work in the County's farms.
+In the 1990s Mixtec farmworkers were a large presence in the southern part of the state, and were beginning to filter northwards here along with other Mexican indigenous agricultural laborers to work in the county's farms.

 Education

 Madera County is mostly covered by the State Center Community College District centered on Fresno City College in Fresno.
 Other districts with territory within Madera County also include the West Hills Community College District and the Merced Community College District.